Bitcoin-Calendar/calendar-bot/docs/ROADMAP.md

 ### Bitcoin Archive
 - **Ensuring no Bitcoin event is lost**
-  - Setup ArchiveBox to locally host all the web pages and documents Bitcoin Calendar refers to
   - Integrate archived pages across the Bitcoin Calendar ecosystem – the bot, the website - to ensure the project does not have to rely on any third-party services

 ### Educational Resources